 On the other hand, there are companies that are evolving.
 They are watching how the new wave of consumers shop, their likes and dislikes, market trends, and needs (desires) of their targeted clients.
 They are adapting not only their products and services but their company strategies to align with the future.

 The companies that are evolving are protecting their brand for the future.
 They are proactively marketing themselves.
-They are creating sales strategies that align with the core values of their targeted set of clients.
+These companies are creating sales strategies that align with the core values of their targeted set of clients.
+They are learning how to use promotional products effectively and they are utilizing digital tools to grow their business.

 How to Evolve With Your Customers